saraswatpuneet/ipfs_latency_research/README.md

 ## Results

-Complete results for respective pinned files are recorded on a_file.csv, b_file.csv, c_file.csv and d_file.csv.
-Following are numbers recorded for different file sizes
+Complete results for respective pinned files are recorded, requests to the IPFS gateway services were made about 15-20 mins after pinning the files to IPFS nodes.

-## File A: Size 10MB:
+## File A: Size 10MB

 Note: 3 Request were made per file per gateway.